LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/intro.md

 ![CrowdSec Logo](./assets/logo_crowdsec.png)

-## CrowdSec WAF in Kubernetes Workshop
+## CrowdSec AppSec in Kubernetes Workshop

-In this workshop, you will have a ready cluster (same state as you did in `crowdsec-kubernetes` module), you will learn how to add the Crowdsec WAF (AppSec) in this helm deployment and detect/block malicious behaviors using the CrowdSec WAF.
+In this workshop, you will have a ready cluster (same state as you did in `crowdsec-kubernetes` module), you will learn how to add the Crowdsec AppSec (WAF) in this helm deployment and detect/block malicious behaviors using the CrowdSec AppSec.

 For the workshop, you will :

 1- Verify the Kubernetes cluster state (check if all is up and running)

-2- Upgrade the Crowdsec helm chart to add the WAF
+2- Upgrade the Crowdsec helm chart to add the AppSec component

-3- Update the remediation component to enable communication with the WAF
+3- Update the remediation component to enable communication with the AppSec

 4- Test the setup with a simple attack